kafkanetes/minikan/README.md

  - "zk" kafkanetes/minikan-zk
  - "kafka" kafkanetes/minikan-kafka

-FOr most cases the first two can be skipped if you want to explicitly re-run only particualr steps:
+For most cases the first two can be skipped if you want to explicitly re-run only particualr steps:

-	python dockerize.py zk | bash
-	python dockerize.py kafka | bash
-	python dockerize.py base zk kafka | bash
+	python dockerize.py builder all | bash  # results in building all images starting with builder python dockerize.py | bash  # results in building all images except builder python dockerize.py base zk kafka | bash  # only base python dockerize.py zk | bash  # only zookeeper python dockerize.py kafka | bash  # only kafka

 If you are fine with the produced script, you can feed to the bash input pipe (optionally adding --push):